aliyilmaz/wayMaker/README.md

-## What is layerMaker ?
+## What is wayMaker ?

-It is used to separate the layer and parameters.
+It is used to separate the way and parameters.

 data:
 ```php